-- (i) The maximum number of marijuana retailers shall be no more 20 percent the total number of licenses which have been issued within Mendon for the retail of alcoholic beverages not to be drunk on the premises for the preceding fiscal year, or three in total, whichever the greater. - (ii) The maximum number of marijuana cultivators, marijuana testing facilities, research facilities, marijuana product manufacturer or any other type of licensed marijuana-related business (exclusive of marijuana retailers or marijuana treatment centers) shall be no more than three in total. - (iii) The maximum number of medical marijuana treatment centers shall be no more than three.
+- (i) The maximum number of marijuana retailers shall be no more 20 percent the total number of licenses which have been issued within Mendon for the retail of alcoholic beverages not to be drunk on the premises for the preceding fiscal year, or three in total, whichever the greater. - (ii) The maximum number of marijuana cultivators, marijuana testing facilities, research

+(iii) The maximum number of medical marijuana treatment centers shall be no more than three.